Guinea Entry Requirements

 Passport

-Must be valid for at least six months beyond your date of entry and have at least two blank pages.
+Must be valid for at least six months beyond date of entry and have at least one blank visa page.

 Tips for Smooth Entry